Skip to content

 What Personal Branding Actually Means for Creators

 Your personal brand is not a logo.
 It is not a color palette.
 It is not a catchy bio.
-Those are expressions of a brand — they are not the brand itself.
+Those are expressions of a brand — not the brand itself.

 The Three Pillars of Creator Branding

 1. Identity: Who are you?
-Your aesthetic, your personality, your values, your story, your vibe.
-The character you inhabit — which can be your authentic self, an amplified version of yourself, or a carefully crafted persona.
-The most sustainable brands are built on genuine identity — the truth about who you are, emphasized and refined.
+Your aesthetic, your personality, your values, your story, your distinct vibe.
+The most sustainable creator brands are built on genuine identity — the truth about who you are, emphasized and refined rather than invented.

 2. Value: What do you offer?
 Entertainment, education, inspiration, intimacy, community, aspiration.
-What does someone actually get from consuming your content?
-What need or desire does your brand fulfill in their life?
-If you cannot answer this question in one sentence, your audience cannot answer it either.
+What does someone actually get from following you?
+What need or desire does your brand fulfill?
+If you can’t answer this in one sentence, your audience can’t answer it either — which means they can’t tell other people about you.

 Discovering Your Brand Identity